Kira Yamato: Creation and conception

 Director Mitsuo Fukuda stated that initially the story of Gundam SEED was written from Kira's point of view.
 Kira's personality and thought process were derived from what Fukuda considered to be Japanese people's thoughts.
 He said that his story was about his forced wish to fight, in contrast to Shinn Asuka who was not reluctant to fight in Mobile Suit Gundam SEED Destiny.
 In retrospective, Fukuda emphasized a contrast between both Kira's and Shinn's characters to the point both were the opposite of each other regarding their opinions; Kira's development was easier to script.
 Fukuda said that as both Kira's and Shinn's characters as were similar, they were easy to voice.

-Fukuda reclaims having enjoyed the an scene from episode 46 based on the emotional support Lacus provides to Kira.
-Athrun's voice actor, Akira Ishida, agreed with Fukuda, stating the scene was well directed.
+Fukuda said that he was influenced by the September 11 terrorist attacks and formed the image of the main character of SEED based on the concept of an Islamic soldier fighting in the US military.
+The setting in which the mechanics that appear are powered by electricity was influenced by Gear Fighter Dendoh which Fukuda previously directed, and when it came to handling the Gundam, he focused on its aspect as a symbol of the character piloting it.
+Fukuda reclaims having enjoyed the scene from episode 46 based on the emotional support Lacus provides to Kira.
+Ishida agreed with Fukuda, stating the scene was well directed.
 For the final episode of the series, Fukuda aimed to bring Kira to his lowest where he becomes unstable when Flay is killed by Rau, leaving a major impact in him, considering himself a failure for failing to protect her.
 When it came to this scene in both retelling films and HD remaster of the series, Fukuda wanted the original audio to remain the same as he feared adding a song or changing the background music would have ruined it.
 Following Rau's death at Kira's hand in the final episode of the series, Fukuda wanted the last scene involving Kira being outside Freedom in space while being rescued by Athrun and Cagalli to change for the remaster for adding a more symbolic tone.
-Kira's inclusion in Destiny was made in order to tell a story from three people's point of views: Kira's, Athrun's and Shinn.
-The director lamented that from the three protagonists, Kira was the least explored character during the making of the series alongside two other characters with major importance: Durandal and Lacus.